-The six basic steps of conducting a learning needs assessment are:9
+The six basic steps of conducting a learning needs assessment are:6

-Learning Needs Assessment

-1 1 0 Identifying the problem 2 a Determining what information you need to analyze (including information on the root causes and potential training requirements) 3 9 Developing a plan for gathering the information 4 Ø Gathering the information 5 2 Analyzing the information 6 4 Developing a recommendation based on the analysis
+Learning Needs Assessment Identifying the problem Determining what information you need to analyse (including information on the root causes and potential training requirements) Developing a plan for gathering the information Gathering the information Analysing the information Developing a recommendation based on the analysis

-8 The knowledge, skills and attitude model of learning is one of many models.
+The knowledge, skills and attitude model of learning is one of many models.
 This one was developed by Benjamin Bloom, et al. in 1956 in "Taxonomy of educational objectives: the classification of education goals" Handbook 1: Cognitive Domain (New York: David McKay Company).

-9 Elaine Biech.
+6 Elaine Biech.
 (2005).
 Training for Dummies, p.50.
 USA: Wiley Publishing.